SwedbankPay/developer.swedbankpay.com/checkout/payment.md

 The `view-consumer-identification` operation
 and its `application/javascript` content type gives us a clue that the operation is meant to be embedded in a `<script>` element in an HTML document.

+In our example we will focus on the on-site example.
+Be aware that the `redirect-consumer-identification` is the redirect solution, sending you to another website to handle the check-in.

 {:.code-header}
 **HTML**